 Fast forward to 2017, SEO has become more sophisticated and complex (holistic!), making it more user-friendly.
 Google uses many different signals to determine the value of information and its ranking.

 Holistic SEO is simple: Giving users a great experience and supplying what they are looking for results in higher conversions and better ranking.
 Isn’t that what you want?

-Holistic SEO takes all of the different aspects of SEO and digital marketing and makes them work harmoniously together to produce a better user experience, resulting in better ranking for your business and a better user experience.
+Holistic SEO takes all of the different aspects of SEO and digital marketing and makes them work harmoniously together to produce a better user experience, resulting in better ranking for your business and better user experience.
 It looks at the whole picture.
 A holistic SEO strategy includes using these four important contributing factors: